airspot-dev/krules/README.md

 ## Requirements

-- An up and running Kubernetes cluster.
+- An up and running **Kubernetes cluster**.
 To take your first steps you can use a more developer-friendly local installation like, for example, minikube, Kind or whatever you prefer;
-- A Knative updated version working installation (including serving and eventing).
+- A **Knative** updated version working installation (including serving and eventing).
 You can follow [the official Knative installation guide](https://knative.dev/v0.19-docs/install/any-kubernetes-cluster/) or opt for a simpler installation using [Mink](https://github.com/mattmoor/mink);
-- In order to configure a subjects storage provider, you need at least a Redis or a MongoDB database;
+- In order to configure a subjects storage provider, you need at least a **Redis** or a **MongoDB** database;
-- A working Docker installation and a registry accessible from the cluster to push your images to.
+- A working **Docker** installation and a registry accessible from the cluster to push your images to.
 This is needed in order build and publish your rulesets.

 ## Choosing the right subjects storage provider backend